dd9jn/rfc4880bis/crypto-refresh.md

 This document also requests IANA add a registry of wire formats that represent scalars for use with elliptic curve cryptography.
 The table's initial headings and values can be found in {{ec-scalar-wire-formats}}.
 Adding a new EC scalar wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+This document also requests that IANA add a registry mapping curve-specific MPI octet-string encoding conventions for ECDH and EdDSA.
+The table's initial headings and values can be found in {{curve-specific-formats}}.
+Adding a new elliptic curve algorithm to OpenPGP MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}, and requires adding an entry to this table if the curve is to be used with either EdDSA or ECDH.

 ## Changes to existing registries